-5.1.9 FEASIBILITY STUDY AND BUSINESS PLAN FOR A DRAKENSBERG CABLE CAR to the escarpment.
-It is in the best interests of the WHS that more people are able to enjoy its scenic beauty, rather than just the hikers presently capable of climbing its rugged peaks.
-For purposes of this study only the escarpment zone within South Africa passes and escarpment strain on the limited accesses
+5.1.9 FEASIBILITY STUDY AND BUSINESS PLAN FOR A DRAKENSBERG CABLE CAR strain on the limited accesses to the escarpment.
+It is in the best interests of the WHS that more people are able to enjoy its scenic beauty, rather than just the hikers presently capable climbing its rugged escarpment passes and peaks.
+For purposes of this study only the escarpment zone within South Africa